BlueRyse/Stellar-Quest-py/README.md

 -manage_data is useful to tackle Series 1 Quest 3.
 It lets you add a pair (data_name and data_value) to an account.
 Hello world :)

 -add_signer is useful to tackle Series 1 Quest 4.
 You can add a new signer (with weight 1) to any account of your choice.

+-change_trust is useful to tackle Series 1 Quest 5.
+After you make a trustline and an account can now hold a new asset, you have to make a payment to send that asset(issuer to destination).